eejlny/SGRACEx1/README.md

 <img width="2469" height="1022" alt="image" src="https://github.com/user-attachments/assets/2603d852-0c80-464d-a5b8-29a1f976f685" />

+v2 offers better support for different layer types and an experimental automatic compiler to generate firmware to configure the accelerator starting with a python description of the neural network model.
+It is the recommended version unless you have problems in which case you can use v1.

 BUILDING THE HARDWARE:

 Most of the tests have been done with Vitis 2022.1 version and Pynq 2.7.0.